ptruman/diab/README.md

 * If the above does not work, delete any mounted dnsdist.conf OR access the container CLI and run **diab_confbuild.sh OVERRIDE** - then restart the container.

 For some reason, rebuilding the configuration file (even if nothing has changed) seems to coax dnsdist to start correctly.

+# Known Issues

+## All resolvers down
+diab will sometimes start and mark all configured resolvers as down.
+This is obviously a problem.
+You can either:

+* Access the container CLI and run **diab_forceup.sh** - which will forcibly mark the servers as up.
+This may resolve the issue.
+* If the above does not work, delete any mounted dnsdist.conf OR access the container CLI and run **diab_confbuild.sh OVERRIDE** - then restart the container.

+For some reason, rebuilding the configuration file (even if nothing has changed) seems to coax dnsdist to start correctly.

+## Traefik router won't start
+Traefik will not add (or start) a router if the container reports 'unhealthy'.
+If a server gets marked down, the diab container will mark itself as unhealthy, which may cause the Traefik router to not start, or stop if running.
+This can be a problem for DoH services and anything configured to use them.

+If this becomes an issue, consider either:
+1. adding a direct DNS A/CNAME record to the IP of your diab host to bypass Traefik
+2. resolving the issues with the remote server to stop it failing
+3. running the container with DIAB_HEALTCHECK set to **0** which will stop healthchecks and report the container as healthy in all conditions

 # Disclaimer